-- Using the APIC global enable/disable flag in the IA32_APIC_BASE MSR (MSR address 1BH; see Figure 8-5): - When IA32_APIC_BASE[11] is 0, the processor is functionally equivalent to an IA-32 processor without an on-chip APIC.
-The CPUID feature flag for the APIC (see Section 8.4.2, "Presence of the Local APIC") is also set to 0. - When IA32_APIC_BASE[11] is set to 0, processor APICs based on the 3-wire APIC bus cannot be generally re-enabled until a system hardware reset.
-The 3-wire bus loses track of arbitration that would be necessary for complete re-enabling.
-Certain APIC functionality can be enabled (for example: performance and thermal monitoring interrupt generation).
+- Using the APIC global enable/disable flag in the IA32_APIC_BASE MSR (MSR address 1BH; see Figure 9-5): - When IA32_APIC_BASE[11] is 0, the processor is functionally equivalent to an IA-32 processor without an on-chip APIC.
+The CPUID feature flag for the APIC (see Section 9.4.2, "Presence of the Local APIC") is also set to 0.

-- For processors that use Front Side Bus (FSB) delivery of interrupts, software may disable or enable the APIC by setting and resetting IA32_APIC_BASE[11].
-A hardware reset is not required to re-start APIC functionality. - When IA32_APIC_BASE[11] is set to 0, prior initialization to the APIC may be lost and the APIC may return to the state described in Section 8.4.7.1, "Local APIC State After Power-Up or Reset." - 2.
-Using the APIC software enable/disable flag in the spurious-interrupt vector register (see Figure 8-23): - If IA32_APIC_BASE[11] is 1, software can temporarily disable a local APIC at any time by clearing the APIC software enable/disable flag in the spurious-interrupt vector register (see Figure 8-23).
-The state of the local APIC when in this software-disabled state is described in Section 8.4.7.2, "Local APIC State After It Has Been Software Disabled." - When the local APIC is in the software-disabled state, it can be re-enabled at any time by setting the APIC software enable/disable flag to 1.
+- When IA32_APIC_BASE[11] is set to 0, processor APICs based on the 3-wire APIC bus cannot be generally re-enabled until a system hardware reset.
+The 3-wire bus loses track of arbitration that would be necessary for complete reenabling.
+Certain APIC functionality can be enabled (for example: performance and thermal monitoring interrupt generation). - For processors that use Front Side Bus (FSB) delivery of interrupts, software may disable or enable the APIC by setting and resetting IA32_APIC_BASE[11].
+A hardware reset is not required to re-start APIC functionality, if software guarantees no interrupt will be sent to the APIC as IA32_APIC_BASE[11] is cleared. - When IA32_APIC_BASE[11] is set to 0, prior initialization to the APIC may be lost and the APIC may return to the state described in Section 9.4.7.1, "Local APIC State After Power-Up or Reset." - 2.
+Using the APIC software enable/disable flag in the spurious-interrupt vector register (see Figure 9-23): - If IA32_APIC_BASE[11] is 1, software can temporarily disable a local APIC at any time by clearing the APIC software enable/disable flag in the spurious-interrupt vector register (see Figure 9-23).
+The state of the local APIC when in this software-disabled state is described in Section 9.4.7.2, "Local APIC State After It Has Been Software Disabled." - When the local APIC is in the software-disabled state, it can be re-enabled at any time by setting the APIC software enable/disable flag to 1.